flightaware/tohil/Doc/tutorial/tohil_python.rst

 tohil.getvar and tohil.setvar
 ******************************

-Python has direct access to Tcl variables and arrays using *tohil.getvar*.
+Python has direct access to Tcl variables and array elements using *tohil.getvar*.
 Likewise, *tohil.setvar* can set them.

 ::